-In the coming year, droves of brands will start an Request for Porposal (RFP).
+This year, droves of brands will start an Request for Proposal (RFP).
 A lot of business will be up for grabs.

 1. Negotiate a contract extension with your vendor before starting the RFP

 Let’s start with the mistake that’s both most common, and the most problematic to brands doing an RFP.
 And that’s timing.

 The selection process is going to take longer than you think.
 Trust me on that.
 And if you do finish it in the time frame you planned, it’s likely you rushed some things and skipped other steps entirely.
 Which makes it more likely you made a bad choice.
 So if your contract expires in the second half of the year (or early in 2023), then you need to get moving on your RFP right away.

 It can’t wait “until later”.
 If your contract expires in the first quarter of this year and you want to switch vendors, you might as well flip a coin.
 You don’t have time to run a thorough RFP process.
 And your current ESP knows that.